devaarasi-yokesh/Job-Search-Tracker/README.md

 - **Filter**: View applications by specific status
 - **Follow-ups**: Check the reminders section for applications needing follow-up

-### Understanding the Messages

-#### 🎉 Success Messages (Green)
-- When you apply today
-- When you update status to Interview/Offer
-- Celebrating your total applications

-#### 💙 Encouragement Messages (Blue)
-- Welcome message for new users
-- Suggestions for activities during short breaks
-- General motivation and support

-#### ⚠️ Warning Messages (Yellow)
-- When it's been more than 3 days since last application
-- Gentle reminders to stay on track
-- Encouragement to apply for at least one job

 ## 💾 Data Storage

 - All data is stored locally in your browser